Tanzania - Maziwa Faida

 - Proposal (PDF)

-Teagasc staff have recently started working on a new development project in collaboration with partners in Tanzania.
+Teagasc staff have recently started working on the new development project "Maziwa Faida" in collaboration with partners in Tanzania.
 This is part of the Teagasc International Work Programme headed up by Paul Maher.

 The project is funded through the Embassy of Ireland, Tanzania and has been set up to support the development of the capacity of key institutes and actors across the dairy value chain in Tanzania, focused in the Tanga region (see map below).